moliver28/research-handbook/content/handbook/finance/expenses.md

 ### Car Rental

 - Rental Cars are reimbursable and should be booked through Navan, up to the intermediate car class, with a 7 day booking lead time.
 Rental Cars are reimbursable and should be booked through Navan, up to the intermediate car class, with a 7 day booking lead time.
-- Please note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the AP team.
+- Please note that anything booked outside of Navan will flag as "Out of Policy", and will need to be reviewed by your manager and the [AP team].
 - Navan Confirmation should be attached to the claim along with the Car Rental Receipt.
 - Team Members can claim gas expenses but not mileage, when renting a car.
 - Fuel at $300 limit per day.